 Long Run (A Paradise Augmented) by T. Sathish is a riveting novel that features a larger-than-life character named Raghu from Chennai.
-The novel is excitingly thrilling, though it is not a crime or murder mystery.
+The novel is excitingly thrilling, though it's not a crime or murder mystery.
 In fact more or less, the book is based on Raghu's professional life.
-His life is truly an inspiration for generations to come.
+His life is truly an inspiration for millions of people.

-Raghu was too ambitious student.
+Raghu was an ambitious student.
 During the late 90s, he gets into NIM, Chennai, for a financial degree.
-He and Ram prepare some good research work that they get placed into a well-funded startup with its mentor Gautam.
+He and Ram prepared some good research work, as a result they get placed into a well-funded startup with its mentor Gautam.
 Imagine Raghu earning twenty lakhs right after the college.
 He was brilliant with his skills.
 Also it was time when dot com and IT companies were just started across the world.
 It was a sunrise segment for them.

-As you read the novel, memories from 90s will come and invoke a sense of nostalgia such as the rumour of Y2K virus hampering the IT companies and advent of e-commerce.
-Raghu sees it as an opportunity; he plays with stock of these companies.
+As you read the novel, memories from 90s will come and invoke a sense of nostalgia such as the rumour of Y2K virus hampering the IT companies and the advent of e-commerce.
+Raghu sees it as an opportunity; he plays with the stocks of these companies.
 He makes tons of money.
-He changes.
+He changes with success.
 He breaks with Anu, his girlfriend from NIM.
-But all of the things upend when he meets with a road accident and loses his sight.
+But all things upend when he meets with a road accident and loses his sight.
 He is back to the square.
 You will relish that part where he struggles to build his life from scratch and goes on a search to find the love of Anu.
 The novel also holds a subtle and soft love story, which is entertaining and undefiled to an extent.

 T. Sathish is splendid with this novel.
 Right from narration to editing and tone, all was perfect.
 A great novel by T. Sathish!
 Highly recommended novel, especially for finance and management students.

 Buy your copy from Amazon/kindle.